esc/numba-rvsdg-talk/abstract.rst

 this is a first step to representing Python programs as Regionalized Value State Dependence Graphs (RVSDGs) which is expected to unlock even more advanced compiler optimizations at the Intermediary Representation (IR) level.
-The talk will cover an introduction to the theory  SCFGs and RVSDG and demonstrate how programs can be transformed with hands-on examples.
+The talk will cover an introduction to the theory of SCFGs and RVSDG and demonstrate how programs are transformed with hands-on Python examples.

 Description